English in Early Childhood

 - Using a lot of visual and audio support

-Children themselves learn by watching other children, listening to and getting help from others, and learn by practicing with others.
+Children learn by watching other children, listening to and getting help from others, and learning by practicing with others.

 Native speakers also benefit from this program, as in addition to teachers and situations, they: improve their language, expand their knowledge, and advance in all development areas.